Shiga Prefecture Transportation

 - Ishiba Station (石場駅) -

 - Shimanoseki Station (島ノ関駅) - Near the Shiga Prefectural Capital.

-- Hama-Otsu Station (浜大津駅) - Shopping area and Otsu Port for lake cruises.
+- Biwako Hama-Otsu Station (びわ湖浜大津駅) (formerly Hama-Otsu Station until Feb.
+2018) - Shopping area, hotels, and Otsu Port for lake cruises.

 - Miidera Station (三井寺駅) - Near the famous Miidera temple and Biwako Sosui Canal.